omahs/website-5/blog/2022-07-11-cso/index.md

 * https://jobs.lever.co/risczero.com

-If you want to learn more about how ZKPs work, here are some resources:
+If you want to learn more about how zero knowledge works, here are some resources:

 * https://www.youtube.com/watch?v=fOGdb1CTu5c&t=683s
 * https://blog.chain.link/what-is-a-zero-knowledge-proof-zkp/